2023: Akeredolu adopts party's position on each senatorial district

 - This position of the party was accepted and adopted by the state governor, Rotimi Akeredolu alongside other stakeholders

-As the All Progressives Congress (APC) prepares for the forthcoming primary elections, the Ondo State chapter of the party has concluded arrangements on consensus candidates while primaries will only hold in areas where consensus couldn’t be reached, it was authoritatively gathered.
+The Ondo state chapter of the ruling All Progressives Congress (APC) has concluded arrangements on consensus candidates.
+The party added that primaries will only hold in areas where consensus couldn’t be reached.

-Already, leadership of the party led by the State Chairman, Ade Adetimehin had briefed the Governor, Rotimi Akeredolu on the outcome and report of the committee set up to meet the aspirants as well as party leaders and stakeholders and work towards producing a consensus candidate among the huge numbers of people jostling for the party tickets.
+The state chairman of the party in the state, Ade Adetimehin has also briefed Governor Rotimi Akeredolu on the outcome and report of the committee set up to meet the aspirants as well as party leaders and stakeholders and work towards producing a consensus candidate among the huge numbers of people jostling for the party tickets.

+According to a source, a committee was set up in each of the three senatorial districts of the state, headed by the senatorial chairmen.

 2023: PDP delegates intensify lobby for top southern governor, as party explores consensus for president

-Also in the south, there are also consensus candidates for the house of Assembly.
-However, in Odigbo constituency 1, party chieftain, Tunji Rhema and former Special Adviser to the Governor, Tunji Fabiyi alongside son of the late monarch, Prince Akinbobola Temidayo Ojo will be slugging it out at primary as no consensus was reached in the constituency, a top party source revealed.
+There are consensus in all other places except in Odigbo constituency 1 where party chieftain, Tunji Rhema and former special adviser to the governor, Tunji Fabiyi alongside son of the late monarch, Prince Akinbobola Temidayo Ojo will be slugging it out at primary.

 Meanwhile, the leadership of the APC in the Northern Senatorial district has anointed and picked Jide Ipinsagba as the party’s choice for the ticket of the party ahead of the next year’s election.
 Ipinsagba is from Akoko.